Why I Do What I Do

 “Love is at the root at everything, all learning, all relationships, love or the lack of it.
 And what we see and hear on the screen is part of who we become.”

 As with just about any endeavor, hardly any of it really matters without the “why.”
-I’m here to coach women from “anxious and insecure” to “healthy and intimate” in their relationships with themselves and others, because many were led astray in knowing how to love themselves and nurture their romantic relationships.
+I’m here to coach women from “anxious and insecure” to “peaceful” in their romantic relationships, because many were led astray in knowing how to love themselves and nurture those relationships.

 Many of us (including me) fell for what the media told us about love and relationships, giving us very unrealistic expectations of how they should work.
 Many of us were told (by the media and otherwise) that a man was supposed to rescue and complete us.
 Some of us didn’t receive healthy, intimate love in our childhoods, and therefore, we search for the same kind of “emotionally unavailable” treatment from others.
 The list goes on.